Stratio/ingestion/stratio-sinks/stratio-cassandra-sink/README.md

 The available config parameters are:

-- cluster-name: The Cassandra's cluster name.
+- clusterName: The Cassandra's cluster name.
 (Default: TestCluster)

 - keyspace: The Keyspace name which allocates the table.
 (Default: keyspace_logs)